 There are also other parties that could be held liable for your work-related car accident including cities or governmental agencies that failed to properly maintain the roadway or automakers, if a vehicle defect caused your injury.

 You don’t have to choose between filing a workman’s comp claim and a personal injury lawsuit.
 You can file both depending on the nature and circumstances of the case.

 For example, you can file a workers’ compensation claim seeking benefits from your employer and file a personal injury lawsuit against the at-fault driver.
 Under California law, you must file your workers’ compensation claim within 30 days of the incident.

 If you have suffered injuries in an on-the-job car accident, you may have filed for workers’ compensation and denied benefits.
 At this point, many workers tend to give up because the system can be complex and intimidating to navigate on their own.

-Retaining the services of an experienced workers’ compensation attorney can give you a significant advantage and a much better chance of getting the benefits you deserve.
+Retaining the services of an experienced workers comp lawyer can give you a significant advantage and a much better chance of getting the benefits you deserve.

 A knowledgeable attorney can not only help communicate with the workers’ compensation insurance company on your behalf and gather medical evidence that will bolster your case, but also negotiate a fair settlement and represent you at your workers compensation hearing.

 It is important to have an advocate on your side, someone who will look out for your best interest and your workers’ compensation attorney will be that advocate.

 Please remember that the most common reason for denial of workers’ comp claims is lack of adequate medical evidence.
 Your workers’ compensation attorney in California can help develop this medical evidence by gathering crucial medical records, arranging for your treatment with the appropriate physicians, getting medical opinions that will substantiate your claim and talking to medical experts.